yialan6/yialan6/README.md

 ## Hi there!
-My name is Alan and I am a second year Computer Science at UC Irvine aspiring to become a Full Stack Developer.
+My name is Alan - A second year CS student interested in Full Stack Development

 My main **goals** right now are:
 - to gain proficiency in useful frameworks and technologies commonly used in the tech industry.